eahrold/AHLaunchCtl/README.md

     	NSLog(@"error: %@",error);
 ```

-**_See the HelperTool-CodeSign.py script at the root of this repo, for more details, it's extremely helpfull for getting the proper certificate name and .plists created._
+**_See the HelperTool-CodeSign.py script at the root of this repo, for more details, it's extremely helpful for getting the proper certificate name and .plists created._

-###There are many more convience methods, see the AHLaunchCtl.h for what's avaliabvle.
+####There are many more convenience methods, see the AHLaunchCtl.h for what's avaliabvle.